pioneers/shepherd-onboarding/STUDENT_INSTRUCTIONS.md

 - Game parts to implement
+    - Shepherd.py
+        - player_joined_ongoing_game
+            - send policies enacted
         - start_game
             - deck creation/shuffle
             - role assignment
             - board initialization
         - to_chancellor
             - determine who is eligible to be selected for chancellor
             - send chancellor request header
+        - receive_vote
+            - end game if Hitler is elected chancellor with 3+ fascist policies
+        - president_discarded
+            - all of the function
+        - investigate_player
+            - all of the function
+    - Utils.py
+        - BOARDS enum
+    - game.html
+        - socket.on chancellor_request
+        - chancellorVoteYes and chancellorVoteNo
+            - socket emit
+        - display_player_buttons
+            - body of forEach
+    - server.py
+        - player_voted
+    - Final challenge: all special election business
 - Make flowchart of function calls in game flow
 - Tests for game parts?